Hashir-Jamil/LongBox/LOG.md

 ## Monday, March 18th, 2024

+	Group Meeting (All Members): Discussed code review, refactoring & end-2-end testing.
+Fully divided and confirmed everything a second time so that everyone can do the idnvidual parts of the assignment.
     Oscar: Refactored ProfilePanel so that the functionality of the aboutMe buttons are moved to ProfileController.
+    Hashir: Performed code review, created problem reports/GitHub issues.
+Fixed add comic book form issue [BR4].
+Worked on refactoring document and develoepr stories (90% finished, rest of group should contribute to these as well)

+## Tuesday, March 19th, 2024